-EXAMPLE:

-1. Placement between 1st and 15th of the Month
+EXAMPLE 1: Placement between the 1st and the 15th of the Month

 If the W-2 Placement Begin Date falls on or between the 16th and the last day of the month, a prorated initial payment is issued in two parts.
 The first payment is issued in the monthly W2L for participation completed from W-2 Placement Begin Date until the last day of the month.
 The second payment is issued in W2P for participation completed from the 1st through the 15th of the next month.
 The third and subsequent payment covers a full participation period and is also issued in W2P.